Ivar-Rydstrom/Ivar-Rydstrom.github.io/projects/_posts/2020-6-18-youtube-modifications.md

 ## Youtube Polymer 2019

-In 2017, YouTube.com pushed a new front-end interface to their site, refered to as "Polymer," which facilitated the introduction of the wildly popular "shorts" video format.
+In 2017, YouTube.com pushed a new front-end interface to their site, referred to as "Polymer," which facilitated the introduction of the wildly popular "shorts" video format.
 For those so inclined (me), they implemented a way to temporarily request the original interface for personal preference reasons using the query parameter: `disable_polymer=1`.
 This sparked many users to implement scripts to automatically include the query parameter upon visiting the site.

 ![Pre-Polymer YouTube Interface](/assets/images/youtube_mod/pre_polymer.png){:.center-img style="width:65%;height:auto"}
-*The "original" YouTube layout, accessibe after 2017 using the argument `disable_polymer=1`.*{:.caption}
+*The "original" YouTube layout, accessible after 2017 using the argument `disable_polymer=1`.*{:.caption}

 At some point in 2019, they disabled the `disable_polymer` parameter.
 Upset with the new YouTube.com layout I was now forced to use, I began developing an injection script which implemented many personal preference changes to make the Polymer layout more palatable.